Skip to main content

 Example:

-• 500 runs where the filter doesn't match → 0 tasks (don't count as completed runs)
+• 500 runs where the filter doesn't match → 0 tasks (don't count as executed runs)

 Result: 200 automated tasks